Mathematical Proofs of Two Conjectures: The Four Color Problem and The Uniquely 4-colorable Planar Graph: Recursive maximal planar graphs

 For case (1), the theorem holds naturally.
-For case (3) and (4), we know they do not exist by Theorem 6.6.
+For case (3) and (4), we know they do not exist by Theorem 5.2.
 So we just need to consider about case (2).
 In this case, there exists a 3-degree vertex in subgraph $G_{1}$, denoted by $v_{1}$.
 Let $G_{2}=G_{1}-v_{1}$.
 Like the method mentioned above, if $\delta(G_{2})\geq 4$, then the theorem holds.
 Otherwise, the graph $G_{2}$ must contain a 3-degree vertex.
-In this way, we can get $\delta(G_{m})\geq 4$ in finite steps $m$.
-Otherwise, $G_{m} \cong K_{4}$ if $G_{m}$ contains only four vertices.
+In this way, we can get $\delta(G_{m})\geq 4$ within finite $m$ steps; Otherwise, $G_{m} \cong K_{4}$ when $G_{m}$ contains only four vertices.
 It means the graph $G$ is a FWF graph.
-But it contains only one 3-degree vertex.
-It is contradicted with Theorem 6.5.
-Therefore, this theorem holds.
+But there is only one 3-degree vertex in $G$.
+It contradicts Theorem 5.1.
+Therefore, this theorem holds. \end{proof}